Secretariat of State (Holy See): Section for General Affairs

 The Section for General Affairs handles the normal operations of the Church including organizing the activities of the Roman Curia, making appointments to curial offices, publishing official communications, papal documents, handling the concerns of embassies to the Holy See, and keeping the papal seal and Fisherman's Ring.
 Abroad, the Section for General Affairs is responsible for organizing the activities of nuncios around the world in their activities concerning the local church.

 Substitute for General Affairs

 The Section for General Affairs is headed by an archbishop known as the Substitute for General Affairs, or more formally, Substitute for General Affairs to the Secretary of State.
+The position of Substitute (substituto) has also been regarded as being equivalent to the papal chief of staff, with Crux even describing the Substitute as being "the only figure in the Vatican system with the right to see the pope on a routine basis without an appointment."
 The current Substitute for General Affairs to the Secretary of State is Archbishop Edgar Peña Parra.
 There have been 10 substitutes since 1953: